EthanL818/iPAYROLL/README.md

 1. Launch the application.

-2. Log in using your credentials.
+2. Log in using your credentials, default admin credentials are:
+   `username: admin`
+   `password: admin`

 3. Navigate through the interface to manage employee information.